Atlas claw health and translations

 In May 2015, the first edition of the “ICAR Claw Health Atlas” was published within the ICAR Technical Series.
 The issue is identified by the following: ISSN: 92-95014-14-6 and ISBN: 92-95014-18

-To date, seventeen translations have been produced.
-In details, the following ones have been published, while others are expected to be finalised in the next weeks:
+To date, nineteen translations have been produced.
+In details, the following ones have already been published.
+Other translations are expected to be finalised in the next weeks:

 The poster of the Claw Health Atlas is available in the following languages